AI Overviews: What They Are and How They Affect Search Visibility

 • Keep useful supporting detail below the direct answer so the page remains worth the click.

 The bigger shift is editorial, not technical.
 AI Overviews reward pages that make the answer easy to identify.
-If your strongest information is buried under brand filler, overlong intros or vague headings, you are making extraction harder than it needs to be.
+If your strongest information is buried under brand filler, overlong intros or vague headings, you’re making extraction harder than it needs to be.

 How do you measure visibility?

 Google says pages that appear in AI features are included in overall Search traffic inside Search Console.
-Specifically, they are reported in the Performance report under the Web search type.
+Specifically, they’re reported in the Performance report under the Web search type.

-That does not give search teams a neat „AI Overview impressions“ column in every workflow, so measurement needs some judgment.
+That doesn’t give search teams a neat „AI Overview impressions“ column in every workflow, so measurement needs some judgment.
 The better approach is to watch page-level and query-level movement together:

 • track impressions, clicks and CTR for pages that target AI-Overview-heavy questions